-- i) To make arrangements for the care, custody and control of the stocks and stores of the force and maintain detailed stores accounts in a form approved by the TreasurerHead of Finance. - ii) To undertake a complete stock check at least once per year either by means of continuous or annual stock takes.
+- i) To make arrangements for the care, custody and control of the stocks and stores of the force and maintain detailed stores accounts in a form approved by the PFCC's Chief Finance Officer. - ii) To undertake a complete stock check at least once per year either by means of continuous or annual stock takes.
 The stock take shall be undertaken and certified by an authorised member of staff who is independent of the stock keeping function.
-This procedure shall be followed, and a complete stock check undertaken whenever stock keeping duties change. - iii) Discrepancies between the actual level of stock and the book value of stock may be written-off, in consultation with the TreasurerHead of Finance in line with the limits shown in Section G. Amounts for write off above this value must be referred to the TreasurerHead of Finance for approval supported by a written report. - iv) To write-off obsolete stock, up to the limits shown in Section G. Amounts for write off above this value must be referred to the TreasurerHead of Finance for approval supported by a written report.
+This procedure shall be followed, and a complete stock check undertaken whenever stock keeping duties change. - iii) Discrepancies between the actual level of stock and the book value of stock may be written-off, in consultation with the PFCC's Chief Finance Officer in line with the limits shown in Section G. Amounts for write off above this value must be referred to the PFCC's Chief Finance Officer for approval supported by a written report. - iv) To write-off obsolete stock, up to the limits shown in Section G. Amounts for write off above this value must be referred to the PFCC's Chief Finance Officer for approval supported by a written report.